syntasso/instruqt-kubecon/02-generate-application-scaffolding/assignment.md

   go run ./main.go
 ```

 In Makefiles, any names listed after a target is defined are other targets that will be run as prerequisites.
-In this case, all four of the prerequisites are both other targets defined in this same Makefile.
-To be more specific, `manifests` and `generate` both run Kubebuilder `controller-gen` commands to generate some Golang code which is then formatted and validated by `fmt` and `vet` before being executed by the intended `run` target.
+In this case, all four of the prerequisites are other targets defined in this same Makefile.
+To be more specific, `manifests` and `generate` both run Kubebuilder `controller-gen` commands to generate some Golang code which is then formatted and validated by `fmt` and `vet` before being executed by the originally requested `run` target.

 📕 Summary
 ==============

-While there are a few options for getting started quickly with developing controllers and operators for Kubernetes, Kubebuilder is a great choice due to its support while also providing enough flexibility to create what you need.
+While there are a few options for getting started quickly with developing controllers and operators for Kubernetes, Kubebuilder is a great choice due to its opinionated support while also providing enough flexibility to create what you need.

 You may have noticed that Kubebuilder always uses the term "controller".
 Don't let this get too confusing, despite you being in a track about building an operator.

-Both controllers and operators are at their core an application running in Kubernetes that responds to changes in certain resources.
-The term operator is just used to clarify a specific type of controller that manages operational concerns for one specific application.
+Both controllers and operators are, at their core, an application running in Kubernetes that responds to changes in specified resources.
+The term operator is just used to indicate a specific type of controller that manages operational concerns for another application.

 Since you will need an application for your core logic, Kubebuilder quickly provides an opinionated way to build, test and deploy a fit for purpose Golang application.